jmlandi/backstage-v2/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-A modern, high-performance landing page for Backstage Produtora de Eventos, built with Vue 3 and deployed on Netlify with Neon Database integration.
+A modern, high-performance landing page for Backstage Produtora de Eventos, built with Vue 3 and deployed on Netlify with Resend email integration.

 ## ✨ Features Implemented